 Beautiful views of Vail Valley slow you down

 My time going up the mountain was slow going.
-I made bad time because the scenery was spectacular.
+The main obstruction that hindered my time was spectacular scenery.
 The views of Vail valley were incredible, and I knew it would only get better as I climbed.

-I did have a GoPro seminar to attend in the Village at 3:30, so I did not have all day to spend hiking Vail Mountain.
-I considered turning around at one point because I had already seen quite a lot and taken a lot of pictures, but once I start up a mountain, I have to finish.
 About 2.5 miles up the trail I passed a sign that said the rest of the trail had spots of snow and mud.
-Again I thought about turning around, but I figured I had only .7 miles to go, so I kept going.
-Besides, it was pretty cool to see snow in June.
+I thought about turning around, but I figured I had only .7 miles to go, so I kept going.
+Besides, it was unique for a Midwesterner to see snow in June.

 The trail was extremely well marked at the beginning, but the last half mile was not as clear.
 At this point though the destination is pretty simple.
 You just go up until there is no more mountain left.
-I climbed over a few snow drifts and it did get a little muddy, but soon I could see the buildings at the top of the mountain.
+I climbed over a few snow drifts and it did get a little muddy, but soon I could see the buildings at the top of the mountain and there were access roads to hike on.

 Enjoying the view of Mount Holy Cross from the top of Vail Mountain